maduwanthasl/Golem-SLRC-2024/README.md

 Calibration code for the IR arrays was developed to ensure accurate line following.
 Here is a sample of the calibration code:

+### 5. Reverse Function and Junction Detection
+A reverse IR array was added to enable the robot to move backward and detect junctions.
+Calibration code was also implemented for the reverse sensors.
+The calibrated values are stored in the EEPROM for quick access.

+### 6. EEPROM Read and Write
+I developed code to read and write calibration values to the EEPROM.
+This ensures that the robot retains its calibration settings even after power cycles.

+### 7. Color Detection using TCS34725
+A TCS34725 color sensor module was mounted below the robot to detect color junctions on the path.
+This sensor helps the robot identify different colored markers on the track.

+### 8. Ultrasonic Sensor for Object Detection
+An ultrasonic sensor was used to detect objects within a circle.
+The sensor measures the distance and helps identify whether the object is a cuboid or a cylinder based on the variance in the measurements.

+### 9. Robotic Arm with 2 DOF
+I designed a simple robotic arm with two degrees of freedom (DOF) to pick up objects.
+The arm uses an MG995 servo motor and a hobby servo motor.
+The arm design was created using CAD software and 3D printed using my Imagineer 3D printer.

 ### Forward Line Following Reading Sensor Values
 ```cpp
 void read_sensor_values()